l-omar-chehab/l-omar-chehab.github.io/index.md

 I furthermore believe the Machine Learning community has much to gain from leveraging a more precise understanding of neuroscience topics, such as synaptic intelligence, stochastic dynamics, neural code, memory, and the different strata of analyses (from cellular to network to whole-brain), to cite a few.
 -->

 I've previously interned at Facebook AI Research, ENS Paris, U of Toronto with <a href="http://probability.ca/jeff/" target="_blank">Jeff Rosenthal</a>, Inria Parietal and AXA France.
-Previously, I completed Masters in Applied Mathematics, Machine Learning and Engineering from ENS Paris-Saclay and Institut Polytechnique de Paris (ENSTA School).
+I completed my graduate studies @ ENS Paris-Saclay and Institut Polytechnique de Paris (ENSTA) in Applied Mathematics, Machine Learning and Engineering, and did my undergrad at Louis-le-Grand.

 My work is funded by European (ERC) and French (ANR) grants "Signal And Learning Applied To Brain Data" and "Bridging Artificial Intelligence and Neuroscience".